 Hunyuan and FireRed take fundamentally different approaches to document understanding.

 Hunyuan OCR produces coordinate-grounded output.
+In plain terms, it returns text together with page coordinates.
 Every text region comes with bounding boxes, giving downstream systems spatial context for where text lives on the page.
 This grounding is especially useful for degraded scans where the model needs to distinguish real content from noise, and for blank-page detection where it can confirm the absence of text regions rather than guessing.

 FireRed OCR produces markdown-first output.
 The model directly generates structured Markdown - headings, tables, lists - without an intermediate spatial representation.
 This makes it faster (no bounding-box overhead) and produces cleaner output on pages that already have clear visual structure.
 The tradeoff is that it lacks spatial grounding, which hurts on ambiguous or degraded inputs.